 5. If the dog you adopt is over a year old, you pretty much know what you are getting as far as looks and size are concerned.

-6. In most situations, a rescued/older dog is “grateful” and eager to please their new family.
+6. In most situations, a rescued/older dog is “grateful” and eager to please its new family.
 Many times when you “save” the life of a dog, and give it a loving, safe, and comfortable home, a special and stronger than usual bond forms between the two of you.
 But don’t expect that from day one.
-The first few days or even weeks with your new older, dog maybe just like a person starting a new job or a child starting a new school.
+The first few days or even weeks with your new older, the dog may be just like a person starting a new job or a child starting a new school.
 The real personality will shine through after the comfort zone sets in.

 There are a few things to be aware of when your newly adopted dog has not come from a previous home of love and kindness.
 Often, it’s more likely to be a situation of shyness, fear, reserve, hiding, retreating, not playing, hardly eating, not barking, tail down, /or not showing any signs of affection or wanting to be touched.